 This is health coverage from your, your spouse's, or other family member's current or former employer or union.
-When you have employer or union coverage or other health insurance (like a retiree health plan) and Medicare, there are rules for whether Medicare or your other coverage pays first.
-Go to page 21 for more information.
+When you have employer or union coverage or other health insurance (like a retiree health plan) and Medicare, there are rules for whether Medicare or your other coverage pays first (page 21).
 If you have drug coverage based on your current or previous employment, your employer or union will notify you each year to let you know if your drug coverage is creditable.
 Keep the information you get.
 Call your benefits administrator for more information before making any changes to your coverage.

+Important!
 If you get Medicare drug coverage, you, your spouse, or your dependents may lose your employer or union health coverage.